pauldorehill/cargo-wasm/README.md

-# cargo-wasm 🍯 🦡
+# cargo-wasm
 A simple cargo subcommand that wraps the `wasm-bindgen-cli` and syncs it with the `wasm-bindgen` version.
-You might not need this 😆 as all the heavy lifting is done by `wasm-bindgen`... but it can make life a little easier.
+You might not need this as all the heavy lifting is done by `wasm-bindgen`, but it can make life a little easier.

 Its a work in progress so I will break things, make mistakes, and could abandon it... but it works (for me).
 I'm always learning - so please feel free to teach me where I've gone wrong & could do better.